gcsalzburg/svg-bar/README.md

 # SVGBar
-Animated progress bars with variable widths and non-linear paths (i.e. squiggly)
+> Animated progress bars with variable widths and non-linear paths (i.e. squiggly).
+Great for animating and controlling SVG progress bars which have:
+- a variable width along their profile
+- a non-linear path (i.e. bends and curves)
+- an animation path for progress which is not obviously related to the edges of the progress bar PlainJS - no dependencies!

 ## Getting started